MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/oct-function.md

 |[Empty](../../Glossary/vbe-glossary.md#empty)|Zero (0)|
 |Any other number|Up to 11 octal characters|

-You can represent octal numbers directly by preceding numbers in the proper range with  `&;O`.
+You can represent octal numbers directly by preceding numbers in the proper range with  `&O`.
 For example, .
-For example,  `&;O10` is the octal notation for decimal 8.
+For example,  `&O10` is the octal notation for decimal 8.

 ## Example